 - easy to make

-- super healthy - gluten-free, dairy-free, oil-free, plant-based
+- super healthy - gluten-free, dairy-free, oil-free, plant based

-- inexpensive to make
+- affordable - inexpensive to make with basic ingredients

-- delicious, loaded with flavour and texture
+- delicious, loaded with flavor and texture

 - convenient to make for busy weeknights when everyone is running in different directions!

 Tofu taco meat is a delicious, nutritious, vegan meat replacement for tacos.
 It's easy to incorporate additional nutrients without changing the flavor or texture of the tacos.

 I usually add dried oregano leaves and ground flaxseeds (which are optional, but have incredible health benefits).
 As well, add ½ teaspoon of turmeric powder for an extra boost of nutrients.

 Plant protein: Add ½ cup cooked lentils or a handful of chopped walnuts for added texture and protein.

 Plant-Based Taco Topping Ideas